 In case you weren't up to speed, the premise of the podcast is as follows.
-Eighteen-year-old Ruth (a millenial), talks current affairs with her father, Martin Kelner (a baby boomer and self-confessed "washed-up broadcaster").
+Seventeen-year-old Ruth (a millenial), talks current affairs with her father, Martin Kelner (a baby boomer and self-confessed "washed-up broadcaster").

 If you're still not already sold on tuning in, here's a look at what's going down in this week's episode.

 The pair have had a three-day disagreement this week over Britain's railways and train etiquette.